Last Updated: 1 September 2022

 Personal data, or personal information, means any information about an identified or identifiable individual.
 It does not include anonymous data, which cannot be linked back to the individual.
 We will collect and process personal data about you as follows:

 - 2.1 Information you give us.

-- You may give us information about you when you sign up to use our service, e.g. when you provide us with personal details like your name and email address.
+- You may give us information about yourself when you sign up to use our Services, e.g. when you provide us with personal details including your name and email address.
 This also includes information you provide through your continued use of our Services, your participation in discussion boards or other social media functions on our Website or App, through entering a competition, promotion or survey, and by reporting problems with our Services.
-The information you give us may include your name, address, email address, phone number, financial information (including credit card, debit card, or bank account information), payment reason, geographical location, social security number, personal description and photograph.
+Additional information you give us for security, identification and verification purposes may include your address, phone number, financial information (including credit card, debit card, or bank account information), payment reason, geographical location, social security number, personal description and photograph.

-- In some cases, such as when you send or receive high value or high volume transactions, or where we need to comply with anti-money laundering regulations, we may also need more commercial or identification information from you.
+- In some cases, including when you send or receive high value or high volume transactions, or where we need to comply with anti-money laundering regulations, we may also need more commercial or identification information from you.

 - 2.2 Information we collect about you.

 With regard to your use of our Services, we may automatically collect the following information:

 - details of the transactions you carry out when using our Services, including the geographic location from which the transaction originates;